-The HRA allows for a carryover of the account balance for employees enrolled in a PEBPsponsored medical plan.
-Note: HRA funds associated with a PEBP-sponsored medical plan are not transferrable to the Medicare Exchange HRA.
+The HRA allows for a carryover of the account balance for employees enrolled in a PEBP-sponsored medical plan.
+Note: HRA funds associated with a PEBP-sponsored medical plan are not transferable to the Medicare Exchange HRA.
 For details on the Medicare Exchange HRA, refer to the Medicare Exchange HRA SPD available at https://pebp.nv.gov/.

-May I elect to permanently opt out of your HRA Account?
+May I elect to permanently opt out of an HRA Account?

-You may elect to permanently opt out of and waive any right to future reimbursement from your HRA Account.
+Participants may elect to permanently opt out of and waive any right to future reimbursement from an HRA Account.
 The opt out option will be offered at initial new hire enrollment, open enrollment, and at termination.
 Opting out of the HRA also includes declining coverage under a PEBP medical plan.